 We are the organisation set up and ready for consultation and involvement on issues that affect disabled people in Calderdale.
 We are respected by the local CCG, hospital trust and leading Calderdale Council officers and Councillors, Our meetings are often attended by the Cabinet member for Adults Health and Social Care and by the Director.
 We are the organisation set up and ready for consultation and involvement on issues that affect disabled people in Calderdale.

 Venue: About the King’s Centre where we hold our open meetings

 To ensure that our meetings are inclusive and accessible to all, we always use an accessible venue.
-The King’s Centre is spacious and very clean.
+The King’s Centre, which we use for most meetings (please check meeting details before travelling, as we do occasionally use other venues) is spacious and very clean.
 It has ramped access to wide double doors (not automatic) into the large foyer area leading to the main hall.
 There are spacious and very clean accessible toilet and kitchen facilities.
 The King’s Centre is excellently managed by people who really understand what accessibility and inclusion is all about.

 The Kings Church

 3 Park Rd,